choojs/choo/README.md

 Creates a new router.
 Takes a function that exposes a single `route` function, and that expects a tree of `routes` to be returned.
 See [sheet-router] for full documentation.
-Registered views have a signature of `(state, prev, send)`, where `state` is the current `state`, `prev` is the last state, `state.params` is URI partials and `send()` can be called to trigger actions.
+Registered views have a signature of `(state, prev, send)`, where `state` is the current `state`, `prev` is the last state, `state.location.params` is URI partials and `send()` can be called to trigger actions.
 If `defaultRoute` is passed in, that will be called if no paths match.
 If no `defaultRoute` is specified it will throw instead.

 ### app.use(hooks)
 Register an object of hooks on the application.
 This is useful to extend the